The Big Picture

-Study participants will receive free laboratory tests and physical and pelvic exams, HIV prevention counseling and free condoms.
+Study participants receive free laboratory tests and physical and pelvic exams, HIV prevention counseling and free condoms.
 STI risk-reduction counseling, testing and treatment are provided at no charge to women.
-HIV testing and STI treatment will also be provided to their partners.
-In addition, ASPIRE will provide effective barrier and hormonal contraception and monthly pregnancy and HIV testing.
+HIV testing and STI treatment is also be provided to their partners.
+In addition, ASPIRE provides effective barrier and hormonal contraception and monthly pregnancy and HIV testing.
 Participants who acquire HIV during the trial will be counseled appropriately and receive referrals to community-based programs for care and support.
 While they will no longer be able to use their assigned study ring, women will have the option to remain in the trial and receive all scheduled safety evaluations.
-For medical issues that become apparent during trial participation and fall beyond the scope of management of the clinical trial site, women will be referred to local service providers for ongoing treatment, management and care.
+For medical issues that become apparent during trial participation and fall beyond the scope of management of the clinical trial site, women are referred to local service providers for ongoing treatment, management and care.

-28. If women participating in this study use condoms, how will you know if the ring is effective for preventing HIV?
+28. If women in ASPIRE use condoms, how will you know if the ring is effective for preventing HIV?

 29. What if another HIV prevention approach becomes widely available during this trial– would women in the trial have access?

 As part of the study, all enrolled participants will receive individual HIV counseling, condoms, risk reduction counseling and treatment for STIs.
 If, during the course of the study, other new prevention strategies are found to be effective and are also incorporated into national HIV prevention policies, study participants will be counseled about these interventions, and either be offered them by the site or referred to local centers with appropriate expertise, in accordance with WHO/UNAIDS guidelines and local HIV prevention practice and standards.